balltar/TurboPoly/README.md

   - [ ]  Sparse
   - [ ]  Given degree

+## Putting it all together
+- [ ] How to test an algorithm with a certain representation and certain test sets

 # Setup for Linux Subsystem on Windows

 This tutorial was helpful: https://harsimranmaan.medium.com/install-and-setup-rust-development-environment-on-wsl2-dccb4bf63700